shostakovich/mugim/source/_posts/2012-12-03-ruby-reading-the-source-code-of-openstruct.markdown

 alias :to_s :inspect
 {% endcodeblock %}

-Ok.
 The last part of this is straightforward.
-Every attribute is printed in like ***lenght=21***.
-All attributes are separated by a space and a comma.
-The attribute info is appended to the class name.
+The method prints all attributes like ***lenght=21***.
+It separates them by a space and a comma and appends the attribute info to the class name.

 	#<OpenStruct name="Brussel Sprouts">